Gry's Virtual Keyboard Museum

 Yamaha DX7 (1983)

 Wow, was this a great Digital Synthesizer or what.
 On the top of that I had one of the first that were sold in Norway ever, so I (or it?) draw a lot of attention on stage.
 When it was stolen I actually bought the very first DX7 that came to this country.
-I loved the DX7 and its sound, and I became pretty good at program it and create new sounds after a while, which sure wasn't that easy. . .
+I loved the DX7 and its sound, and I became a pretty good programmer of new sounds after a while.
 Even today it is one of my all time high favourites.

 1974 Hammond B3 / 2 x Leslie 147 (1984)